 “The academic studies and the experts generally agree that a player must be skillful to be successful at poker,” James wrote.
 “At the outset, chance is equally distributed among the players.
 But the outcome is eventually determined by skill.”

-“The fact that every hand of poker involves multiple decision points (at each of the multiple rounds of betting), multiple decisions at each decision point (bet, call, raise, or fold), and innumerable factors that call for skill to evaluate each of those decisions (for example, the player’s own cards, the odds of his hand improving, his sense of the strength of the other player’s hand, his sense of the other players’ perception of him), establishes that poker is a contest of skill,” argues the PPA.
+“The fact that every hand of poker involves multiple decision points (at each of the multiple rounds of betting), multiple decisions at each decision point (bet, call, raise, or fold), and innumerable factors that call for skill to evaluate each of those decisions (for example, the player’s cards, the odds of his hand improving, his sense of the strength of the other player’s hand, his sense of the other players’ perception of him), establishes that poker is a contest of skill,” argues the PPA.

 As the PPA states on its website: “A good litmus test in determining whether a game is predominantly a game of skill or a game of chance is the answer to the question: “Who are the top players of this game in the world?”
 For poker, someone could name the top five or 10 poker players in the world.
-But if the question asks for the top roulette players or bingo players, answers would not come as easily because a skilled player and a non-skilled player have the exact same likelihood of winning those games.”
+But if the question asks for the top roulette players or bingo players, answers would not come as easily because a skilled player and a non-skilled player have the same likelihood of winning those games.”

-“As a poker player I can tell you that knowing when to hold or fold is not based solely on the cards that are dealt, but a series of decisions based on skill and the actions taken by the other players.
-This study provides the raw data to back up the compelling arguments made by poker players around the world that it’s skill, not pure luck, that determines the outcome of the game.”
+“As a poker player I can tell you that knowing when to hold or fold is not based solely on the cards that are dealt, but a series of decisions based on skill and the actions taken by the other players,” Alfonse D’Amato, the Chairman of the PPA, said after reading the report.
+“This study provides the raw data to back up the compelling arguments made by poker players around the world that it’s skill, not pure luck, that determines the outcome of the game.”

 The Chess Connection